helios1138/graphql-typed-client/README.md

 Notes on type annotation generation
 - all known Scalar types are converted to their Typescript counterparts
-- all unknown Scalar types are converted to `any`
+- all unknown Scalar types are converted to type aliases for `any`
-- all Enum types are converted to Typescript enums, so you can import and use them in your code
+- all Enum types are converted to Typescript enums, so you can import and use them in your code (even if you're not using Typescript)

 ## Install